 - Communication with your teammates

 The best thing to do when you don’t have the ball has thoroughly scanned the field for opposition players and their movements with the ball.

 Your movement on the field will play a vital role in how much control your team has over the midfield.

 You’ll have to make space for yourself, for your teammates and even intercept opposition passes when the other team has the ball.
 Here are some tips that will help you improve your off-the-ball movement.

 This is the ideal way for inexperienced players to maximize their effectiveness on the field.

-When the ball is not moving towards you, the ideal thing to do would be to go “wide,” spreading the opposition defense, creating ample space in the middle for other players.
+When the ball is not moving toward you, the ideal thing to do would be to go “wide,” spreading the opposition’s defense and creating ample space in the middle for other players.